security-notes/infobyte-faraday-wiki/Hosts-and-Services.md

 ### Editing Host

-From the host window, click on the host you would like to make change:
+From the host window, click on the host you would like to make changes:

 ![](https://raw.github.com/wiki/infobyte/faraday/images/hosts&services/select_host.png)